Q and A

 Where does Prairie Song Academy meet?

-For our first two years, we met at First Presbyterian Church in Kirksville.
-Beginning with our third year, we’ve been able to rent a building exclusively for our use, with most of the costs associated with the building currently being donated.
-We’re very excited to have our own space beginning in Fall 2023!
-Our new location is the old Jacob’s Winery, at 26178 Eagle Lane.
+For our first two years, we met at First Presbyterian Church in Kirksville, and were thankful for their hospitality.
+Beginning in Fall 2023, we were able to rent a building exclusively for our use, with most of the costs associated with the building being donated.
+We continue to meet in this new location, previously Jacob’s Winery, at 26178 Eagle Lane.
+Here we’re able to give students plenty of room to run and explore outdoors!

 When do elementary students attend on site?